 All students must meet the Requirements for the Accelerated Master's Degree Programs

-Qualified undergraduate students who plan to earn a Master of Public Health (MPH) degree may enroll in the Accelerated Master’s Program, which enables students to begin working on the MPH while still an undergraduate.
+Qualified undergraduate students who plan to earn a Master of Public Health (MPH) degree may enroll in the Accelerated Master’s Program (AMP), which enables students to begin working on the MPH while still an undergraduate.
 This online program is designed for highly motivated UVM undergraduate students wishing to complete both their undergraduate degree and MPH degree in five years.

 Students apply to the program in the second semester of their junior year and no later than June 1 before the start of their senior year.
 Following acceptance by the Graduate College, students enrolled in the program apply six public health graduate credits during their senior year toward both the undergraduate degree and the MPH.
 In addition, students can apply an additional three public health graduate credits taken during their senior year toward the MPH degree.
 These credits must be earned after the student has been accepted into the Graduate College, and are subject to approval of the student’s academic advisor.